prometheus/docs/content/docs/guides/ssh-portforwarding.md

 See also <https://www.ssh.com/ssh/copy-id>

-You can also always upload more public id_rsa keys from other users by adding their keys to `/home/prometheus-tunnel/.ssh/authorized_keys` if you want to enable access to your prometheus instance for them.
+You may also upload more public keys for other persons by adding their keys to `/home/prometheus-tunnel/.ssh/authorized_keys` if you want to allow access to your prometheus instance for them.

+Keep in mind that those users will be able to use these credentials to run any command as `prometheus-tunnel` on your prometheus host!

 ### 4.)
 Setup UFW on prometheus host